Address: 328 Hawkesbury Valley Way, Richmond

 ATG is an affordable motel with 25 rooms, and for the kids, a pool.
 A restaurant is within a few steps so no need to get in your car.
 However, this three-and-a half-star motel is only minutes from historic Windsor.
 Its close proximity creates high demand, so best book your reservations early - months early if you want to attend the annual Power Boat or Ski races, or the Sydney Blues & Roots Festival.

-Family-owned and family-managed, John and Katerina are of Macedonian heritage hence the name Alexander the Great.
-They are genuinely interested in their customers, paying special attention to your needs.
+Family-owned and managed, John and Katerina are genuinely interested in their customers, paying special attention to your needs.
 They want your stay to be pleasant and easy.

 Address: 518 Tizzana Road, Ebenezer